Moussa-Kalam/the-gym-google-page-clone/README.md

 ## Preview live

-View this page on your browser by clicking [here](https://google-page-clone-seven.vercel.app/).
+View this page in your browser by clicking [here](https://google-page-clone-seven.vercel.app/).